passiv/snaptrade-sdks/sdks/java/docs/TradingApi.md

     Snaptrade client = new Snaptrade(configuration);
     String userId = "userId_example";
     String userSecret = "userSecret_example";
-    String symbols = "symbols_example"; // List of universal_symbol_id or tickers to get quotes for.
+    String symbols = "symbols_example"; // List of Universal Symbol IDs or tickers to get quotes for.
-    UUID accountId = UUID.fromString("917c8734-8470-4a3e-a18f-57c3f2ee6631"); // The ID of the account to get quotes.
+    UUID accountId = UUID.randomUUID();
-    Boolean useTicker = true; // Should be set to True if providing tickers. try {
+    Boolean useTicker = true; // Should be set to `True` if `symbols` are comprised of tickers.
+Defaults to `False` if not provided. try {
       List<SymbolsQuotesInner> result = client
               .trading